wpilibsuite/frc-docs/source/docs/software/hardware-apis/pneumatics/pneumatics.rst

 Solenoids can be switched from one output to the other (known as toggling) by using the `.toggle()` method.

 .. note::
-   Since a DoubleSolenoid defaults to off you will have to set it before it can be toggled.
+   Since a DoubleSolenoid defaults to off, you will have to set it before it can be toggled.

 .. tabs::

    .. code-tab:: java

-      Solenoid exampleSingle = new Solenoid(0);
+      Solenoid exampleSingle = new Solenoid(PneumaticsModuleType.CTREPCM, 0);
-      DoubleSolenoid exampleDouble = new DoubleSolenoid(1, 2);
+      DoubleSolenoid exampleDouble = new DoubleSolenoid(PneumaticsModuleType.CTREPCM, 1, 2);

       // Initialize the DoubleSolenoid so it knows where to start.
 Not required for single solenoids. exampleDouble.set(kReverse);